douglas321/AppHub/README.md

-# WorkoutWebApp
+# App Hub
-A workout tracking app created for my wife.
+A hub for all of my python terminal apps that I have enhanced using Tkinter.